 Simple Network Management Protocol (SNMP) is a protocol for managing devices on IP networks.
 It exposes management data in the form of variables on the managed systems which describe the system configuration.
 These variables can then be queried or defined by the users.
 The SNMP is used by network management system or third-party software to monitor devices such as managed switches in a network to retrieve network status information and to configure network parameters.
 The Atop's managed switch support SNMP and can be configured in this section.
-The SNMP settinghas four categories under the same webpageand its dropdown menu is shown in Figure 2.88, which are:
+The SNMP setting has four categories and its dropdown menu is shown in Figure 2.91, which are: